 Want to build a DIY wooden grill cart for your BBQs and outdoor parties?
 Here’s how we built this beautiful cart – be sure to scroll to get the PDF plans!

 It’s that time of year when everything tastes better straight off the grill.
-Cooking fresh vegetables, burgers and hot dogs on the grill while standing in the warm weather is always so much fun.
+Cooking fresh vegetables, burgers and hot dogs on the grill while standing outside is always so much fun.

 But what I don’t like is having to take six trips back and forth to the kitchen to bring out all my grilling stuff.
 Hence the birth of this outdoor DIY grill cart.